 Examples of catastrophic injuries

 People can suffer from catastrophic injuries in car accidents and work-related accidents or because of violence, toxic chemicals, fire or product defects.
-A slip-and-fall accident is another example of a “freak accident” that could happen anywhere.
 Some examples of catastrophic injuries include:

 - Traumatic brain injuries